PRIMATES &

 You can spend several hours doing it if you have enough free time, but for most of us living a regular life, the task has to be done quickly.

-My recommendation is that you carry out speedy whole-body superficial grooming sessions at least once a day.
+My recommendation is that you carry out speedy whole-body superficial grooming sessions.

 In order to cover such a large surface, you will have to use broad covering techniques, such as four-finger and two-handed grooming.